chrisemoulton/factual-java-driver/README.md

 # Suggest

 The driver fully supports Factual's Suggest feature, which enables you to contribute edits to existing rows and/or contribute new rows of data in Factual tables.
-For information on deleting records, see report.
+For information on deleting records, see Flag.

 ## Simple Suggest Examples

 The <tt>suggest</tt> method is a contribution to edit an existing row or add a new row:

 	// Suggest adding a new row
-	Suggest write = new Suggest()
+	Suggest suggest = new Suggest()
     .setValue("longitude", 100);
-	SuggestResponse resp = factual.suggest("global", write, new Metadata("my_username").debug());
+	SuggestResponse resp = factual.suggest("global", suggest, new Metadata("my_username").debug());

     // Suggest a field update
-	Suggest write = new Suggest()
+	Suggest suggest = new Suggest()
     .setValue("longitude", 100);
-	SuggestResponse resp = factual.suggest("global", "0545b03f-9413-44ed-8882-3a9a461848da",write, new Metadata("my_username").debug());
+	SuggestResponse resp = factual.suggest("global", "0545b03f-9413-44ed-8882-3a9a461848da",suggest, new Metadata("my_username").debug());

 	// Suggest a field become blank
-	Suggest write = new Suggest()
+	Suggest suggest = new Suggest()
     .makeBlank("longitude");
-	SuggestResponse resp = factual.suggest("global", "0545b03f-9413-44ed-8882-3a9a461848da",write, new Metadata("my_username").debug());
+	SuggestResponse resp = factual.suggest("global", "0545b03f-9413-44ed-8882-3a9a461848da",suggest, new Metadata("my_username").debug());

 ## All Top Level Suggest Parameters